Discovering a New Culinary Adventure

 Michael found this recipe, and it immediately caught my attention.
 I decided to give it a try, and it turned out to be a new adventure for me.
 I had no idea what to expect or exactly how it was supposed to taste.
-I even tried researching it online but didn’t find much to help.
+I even tried researching it online but didn’t find much to guide me.

-Cooking is always an adventure, and I love trying and learning new things!
-One important lesson from this trip into the kitchen: always have a corkscrew on hand.
+One important lesson from this adventure: always have a corkscrew on hand.
 We don’t usually drink wine, and I hadn’t realized the bottle I chose had a cork — until it was time to use it!
+Moments like this remind me that cooking is part curiosity, part creativity, and always part fun.

 Cherry Kirsch Pork Schnitzel – A German Classic with Character